JonQuxBurton/CyberSecurityBasewithF-Secure/Advanced-Topics/Part-I/Thinking-outside-of-mnemonics.md

 Reading the code review comments.
 Reading the documentation of both the code and the design.
 For example if there are claims in the documentation like that HTTPS is used - has this been correctly implemented?[2]

-Libraries of vulnerabilities could be consulted by the team, such as OWASP, Common Weakness and Enumeration(CWE), and Common Attack Pattern Enumeration and Classification (CAPEC) though here the team may end up being overwhelmed by the volume of information.
+Libraries of vulnerabilities could be consulted by the team, such as OWASP, Common Weakness and Enumeration (CWE) and Common Attack Pattern Enumeration and Classification (CAPEC), though here the team may end up being overwhelmed by the volume of information.

-It is also worth considering non technical threats such as Social Engineering, Bribery, Theft.
-Another technique which hackers use is Open Source Intelligence (OSINT) so also consider this such as any Github accounts for the company and developers (which could be scanned with Gitrob[3]).
+It is also worth considering non technical threats such as Social Engineering, Bribery or Theft.
+Another technique which hackers use is Open Source Intelligence (OSINT) so also consider this, such as any Github accounts for the company and developers (which could be scanned with Gitrob [3]).

 Step 2.
 Produce a Data Flow Diagram (DFD).